TihomirDenev/Tic-Tac-Toe/README.md

 # 🎮 Contributing

 - Feel free to fork this repository and make a pull request if you have any improvements or bug fixes.

+# 📲 Information and Deployment

+- This site is hosted on Vercel, which provides powerful hosting and serverless functions for static and dynamic websites.
+You can view the live site here: [My Portfolio](https://portfolio-tihomirdenevs-projects.vercel.app/).

 # ⚖ License